flaviosilveira/my-dev-environment/README.md

 ## Contributing

-Feel free if you think or wish to contribute here.
+Feel free if you wish to contribute here.

+# Instructions when in a new Mac

+* Update SO to the last version possible
+* Install XCode cli
+* Clone this project
+* Run ./set-environment --install